 I’ve ridden along with our teams in different cities and it’s always a profound experience.
 My 27-year career includes more than 10 years in healthcare but I’ve only worked in a company that actually provides care since early this year.
 It’s in these days with our provider teams that my eyes are finally opened to the interwoven complexities of access to care and the host of social determinants that drive most of our health needs.

 While sitting firmly on one of the cases we carry supplies in, one of our DispatchHealth EMTs gently traces an anxious patient’s arm with his fingers and painlessly finds a vein so he can draw blood to test right there in the living room and start an IV.
-This woman has no family, recently lost a job of nearly two decades and says she’s never had doctor.
+This woman has no family, recently lost a job of nearly two decades and says she’s never had a doctor.
 She found DispatchHealth on Google.
 She has a string of ER visits just a few calendar pages back.
 She hasn’t followed up on any referrals because she’s scared, broke, anxious and says her only healthcare is to “rub some dirt on it” and keep going.
-We refer her to a clinic that will take her insurance for the primary care she needs and in a few days we will call to check in and see if she’s done that or needs additional help.
+We refer her to a clinic that will take her insurance for the primary care she needs and in a few days, we will call to check in and see if she’s done that or needs additional help.

 An elderly woman living alone hands us her carefully typed five page health history encased in plastic page protectors and allows us to gently remove her sock and examine her foot, which is very painful.
 She was referred to DispatchHealth by her insurance company.
 She uses a walker and oxygen and has a complicated health history but she’s on top of every detail as is the next patient, living in a pleasant, well kept low income senior apartment and unable to drive.
 She has a carefully handwritten list of medications ready for us and our portable lab confirms the ailment for which she called us.
 She’s bright-eyed and an astute inhabitant of her own body who found out about DispatchHealth from a local senior transportation company.